gtfierro/mpdb/README.md

 * `oper` is which operation is being sent
 * `nodeid` is the unique node identifier.
-For IPv6, this is derived from the hex representation of the last 4 bytes of the global address.
+For IPv6, this is derived from the last 4 bytes of the global address.
 * `echo` is a monotonically increasing number used to implement reliable delivery over UDP
 * `data` is a key-value map representing the data to be stored